-First Light catalysts Peter Forbes and Ella McDonald co-wrote this document, with input from Conservation Community Delegation members.
+First Light catalysts Peter Forbes and Ella McDonald co-wrote this document, with input from Conservation Community Delegation members, in early 2022.
 The 2022 program plan results directly from what they heard in 17 listening sessions over 10 days, 7 group meetings with 40 total First Light learning journey participants and 10 meetings with 15 Wabanaki people in November, 2021.

 What are the origins of First Light?

 First Light began as an idea in the minds of Peter Forbes and Ciona Ulbrich, two non-native people with ties to land in Maine.
 They began asking questions and opening conversations, which catalyzed initial connections and learning experiences because they were confronted with the history of Wabanaki land loss and sought to build connections in order to make amends.
 Over time, their roles in the First Light community have evolved (see below).